Nolonar/RM_Plugins-TitleMap/README.md

 # N_TitleMap
-Use a map as title screen instead of a static image.
+Use a map (with events) as title screen instead of a static image.

 ![Screenshot TitleMap][on]